- Normal precautions

 Reporting a crime

 If you’re a victim of a crime while in South Korea, report it to the local police immediately.
-And you can contact us at the Irish Embassy or Consulate/Honorary Consul if you need help.
+You can contact us at the Irish Embassy or Consulate/Honorary Consul if you need help.
 Call 112 for police (an interpretation service is available during working hours).

 The rules of the road in South Korea are broadly similar to those in Ireland.
+However, unlike Ireland, driving is on the right side of the road.
 Excellent motorways link all major cities, but minor roads are often badly maintained.
 Road signs are usually written in both Korean and English.

 If you want to drive: